meetmaya/meetmayaTensorFlowLearningModels/README.md

 ![Logo](https://storage.googleapis.com/model_garden_artifacts/TF_Model_Garden.png)

-# Welcome to the Model Garden for TensorFlow
+# Welcome to the Maya's Machine Learning Models for Tensorflow

 The TensorFlow Model Garden is a repository with a number of different implementations of state-of-the-art (SOTA) models and modeling solutions for TensorFlow users.
 We aim to demonstrate the best practices for modeling so that TensorFlow users can take full advantage of TensorFlow for their research and product development.